 Whether it’s a football club like Barca or a large retailer, your local co-op pub or group of dairy farmers, co-operatives are successful businesses.
-There are nearly 7,000 independent co-operatives across the UK, working in all parts of the economy.
-Together they contribute more than £37 billion to the British economy.
+There are more than 7,000 independent co-operatives across the UK, working in all parts of the economy.
+Together they contribute £38.2 billion to the British economy.

 Often they look like any other business.
 What makes co-operatives unique is that they are run not by institutional investors or distant shareholders, but by their members.
 People like you and me – customers, employees, residents, farmers, artists, taxi drivers...

 They range from multi-billion pound businesses to small community enterprises.
 They work in everything from healthcare to housing, renewables to retail, sports to social care.
 And they operate across the country.